Living Simply and With the Earth

 Solar Panels, Farm, Greenhouse, hundreds of small choices…

 We get to use energy straight from the sun!
-Thanks to grants from the Jewish Greening Fellowship and New York State, there is now a 2.8kW, grid-connected Photovoltaic system on the office roof overlooking the farm.
-Our new cedar greenhouse, also a generous donation, will allow us to start seeding early in the Spring and increase food production.
-Countless smaller purchases, like our promotional banner made of bamboo to name just one, take social and environmental responsibility into account, and tie into the larger vision of living harmoniously with our earth.
+Thanks to grants from the Jewish Greening Fellowship and New York State, there is a 2.8kW, grid-connected Photovoltaic system on the office roof overlooking the farm.
+Our cedar greenhouse, also a generous donation, will allow us to start seeding early in the Spring and increase food production.
+Countless smaller purchases take social and environmental responsibility into account, and tie into the larger vision of living harmoniously with our earth.
 We love reducing, reusing, recycling, and most of all rethinking!

 If there is a product you want to know more about or if you have an awesome suggestion, please let us know.
 We are always excited to share our process with you and add more intention to our choices.